jonathanlermitage/manon/DEPLOY.md

 * Launch a batch (e.g. `userSnapshotJob`) `curl -X POST http://localhost:8000/api/v1/sys/batch/start/userSnapshotJob --header "Authorization: Bearer REPLACE_BY_ADMIN_TOKEN"` then check the `user_stats` and `user_snapshot` MariaDB tables.
 * Connect to MariaDB business database: `./do maria` (it connects to database via container's MySQL Client).
 You can now query tables.
 * Connect to MariaDB Spring Batch database: `./do maria-batch` (it connects to database via container's MySQL Client).
 You can now query tables.
+* Play with Prometheus by visiting `http://localhost:9090` (go to Alerts or Graph, then use auto-completion to fetch some data, e.g. "system_cpu_usage").
+Check `http://localhost:9090/targets` to ensure both `prometheus` and `spring-actuator` endpoints are UP.

 #### Deploy ELK stack and Cerebro